hello-robot/stretch_tutorials/ros2/deep_perception.md

     node.main()
 ```

 In addition to detecting faces, this class also enables detecting facial landmarks as well as estimating head pose.
 The constructor initializes and configures three separate models, namely head_detection_model, head_pose_model and landmarks_model,  with the help of the renamed_cv2.dnn.readNet() wrappers.
-Note that renamed_cv2 is simply the opencv_python_inference_engine library compiled under a different namespace for use with Stretch so as not to conflict with the regular OpenCV library and having functionalities from both available to users concurrently.
+Note that renamed_cv2 is simply the opencv_python_inference_engine library compiled under a different namespace for use with Stretch so as not to conflict with the regular OpenCV library and have functionalities from both available to users concurrently.
 ```python
 class HeadPoseEstimator:
     def __init__(self, models_directory, use_neural_compute_stick=False):